muldjord/boris/data/behavs/README.md

 * Examples:
 `if a = 1 then if b = 1 goto here else if b = 2 goto there`
 `if a = 2 then if b = 1 goto here else if b = 2 goto there`
 This allows for some quite complex scripting where `a` can be any value and you can subsequently test for other conditions if the first condition was true.
+You can also just scope the code after the first if to avoid 'then' altogether.
 * Examples:
 ```
 if a = 2 goto here